DignitySAMP/vilt-images/README.md

 ## todo
   - view your albums link to all albums

-  - add an intuitive way to declare the desired image name/description for every (multiple) upload(s)
-  - add option for albums / images to be made private on creation
+  - add option for albums to be made private on creation

   - add forgot your password page

   - add proper filtering on index and profile page
   - add profile editing and deleting
     - deleting purges all images

-  - ability to make albums private or public
   - add filter component to albums

-  - make filters work
   - properly test filters using debugbar
     -> avoid n+1 and other inefficient collections
         -> implement resources if necessary

-  - image tags?
-    - can be used for better 'similar' images?
-    - show as little cards in the design?

   - implement demo mode
     - https://github.com/inertiajs/pingcrm/blob/master/app/Http/Controllers/UsersController.php#L83